 Living an eco-friendly lifestyle can give you a great sense of pride and well-being.
 But what if this isn’t enough?
 Seeing other people carry on with their non-eco-friendly methods can be hard to ignore.
 But nobody wants to be that irritating person forcing their views onto other people.
-Converting people to a greener lifestyle therefore takes a bit of tact.
-Here are just a few ways to encourage your neighbours to live more eco-friendly.
+We should know how to encourage others to care for the environment so here are few interesting ways to encourage your family and friends to go green:

 A common misconception of green living is that it’s expensive.
 By emphasising the money someone could save by living more eco-friendly you may help persuade them.
 The opportunity to never pay an electric bill might be a more relatable argument to use in convincing someone to buy solar panels than simply harking on at them about fossil fuels.
 Sources such as Money Saving Expert are good for finding unbiased facts on the subject.

 2. Show the fun side to being green

 Green living isn’t all about stripping back luxuries and living frugally.
 If your friend is a fitness fanatic, plan a day out somewhere local and suggest the offer to cycle instead of drive.
 You can have a few drinks and cycle back – something you wouldn’t be able to do with a car.

 If you grow your own food, why not offer some to your neighbours and tell them it’s home-grown.
 Upon tasting the freshness, others may have the idea to start up their own vegetable patch.
 You can even take curious friends and family members round and show them how you grow your own food.